 THE MBOZI DISTRICT, MBEYA PROVINCE, TANZANIA

 Magreti Mwamlima, Chair and Project Manager

-Magreti (Magret for short), is the chairperson of the local OA group and project manager of the Isandula Center in Vwawa, TZ.
+Magreti (Magret for short), is the project manager of the Isandula Center in Vwawa, TZ.
 Magret helps to coordinate activities between the OA-USA and OA-Africa, with the purpose of building the infrastructure at the Isandula Center, a thriving nursery school and Vocational-Technical School for orphans.
 Magret’s compassion and generosity contribute greatly to the success of the OA group at Vwawa.
 Besides hosting OA International volunteers in her home, Magret hosts the meetings of area leaders, providing a voice of wisdom and integrity.
 Magret farms for a living, raising livestock corn and peanuts.
 She weaves and knits, plus is instrumental in administering a nursery schools for area orphans, where they learn early basic academic skills.

 Welodi Nzowa, Board Member

 Welodi Nzowa brings practical construction skills to the OA group in the Mbozi District.
 Along with Coordinator Evans Kita, Nzowa provides the carpentry, bricklaying, and roofings skills needed to continue construction at the Isandula Center.
 Together Evans Kita and Nzowa worked closely with Mbozi District authorities to draft a master plan of the center.
 And if that weren’t enough already, Nzowa can run very quickly around the 80 acre perimeter of the Isandula Center just to show visitors how BIG the property really is!
 Nzowa farms coffee, is married with six children, and has taken in an orphan.